Goldman Algebra, Opers and the Swapping Algebra: Drinfel'd-Sokolov reduction

 Let us work by contradiction and assume that there exists a Hitchin oper so that the associated curve is not Frenet.
 Let $m$ be the smallest integer so that there exists a curve $\xi$ associated to an Hitchin oper which admits a degenerate $m$-tuple.

-Lett $\ms O_m$ be the set of Hitchin opers whose associate curve admits a degenerate $m$-tuple.
-By our standing assumption, $\ms O_m$ is non empty, and moreover the trivial oper -- which corresponds to the Veronese embedding -- does not belong to $\ms O_m$.
-Thus the contradiction will follow from the following discussion by the connexity of ${\ms X}_n^0(\mathbb T)$ where we prove that $\ms O_m$ is both open and closed.
+Let $\ms O_m$ be the set of Hitchin opers whose associate curve admits a degenerate $m$-tuple.
+By our standing assumption, $\ms O_m$ is non-empty, and moreover the trivial oper -- which corresponds to the Veronese embedding -- does not belong to $\ms O_m$.
+We will now prove that $\ms O_m$ is both open and closed which will yield a contradiction, since ${\ms X}_n^0(\mathbb T)$ is connected.